-- 1. Summary of input Vice Chair provided Chair for September 7, 2022 meeting - a.
-I have provided additional more documentation to support the motions included in the Position Paper; namely attachment 15: - (1) Motion 1: For the See, Say, Do Something Motion, I have added the City's actionable 2022 priorities which contains the implied values of the City.
+- 1. Summary of Vice Chair input provided Chair for September 7, 2022 meeting - a.
+I have provided additional documentation to support the motions included in the Position Paper; namely attachment 15: - (1) Motion 1: For the See, Say, Do Something Motion, I have added the City's actionable 2022 priorities which contains the implied values of the City.
 There is sufficient reasoning basis to contend, our values ought shape our priorities and our priorities ought shape our budget/spending.
 In like manner, our current values ought shape the action the City should take to remedy the harm done to people of color now identified as African Americans.

-Focus: Repairing, Restore, and Rebuild damaged human relationships
+Focus: Repairing, Restoring, and Rebuilding damaged human relationships